CivML-PolyMtl/cutagi-doc/modules/models.md

 ?> **All models explained in this document can be found in the [python examples](https://github.com/lhnguyen102/cuTAGI/blob/main/python_examples/model.py) source code.**

 In order to use the pyTAGI library, it is necessary to create a model class that inherits from the NetProp class.
 This NetProp class is essentially a wrapper from cuTAGI and is described in detail in its [Tagi Network API](api/tagi-network.md) section.
-Thus, it will be required to import this class.
+Thus, it is required to import this class.

 ```python
 from pytagi import NetProp